browserengineering/book/book/security.md

 We first resolve the script's relative URL to an absolute URL.
-Then we check to see if it starts with any of the allowed servers, and if not, we skip that script Do the same for CSS files.
+Then we check to see if it starts with any of the allowed servers, and if not, we skip that script.
+Do the same for CSS files.

 The `allowed_request` logic is a little tricky: it needs to handle both the case of no `Content-Security-Policy` and the case where there is